 A strong talent mobility strategy enables you to adapt to changing business needs by helping employees align their career growth, passions and skills with business requirements.
 Employees often perceive their careers as a straight path; yet, a career is often a lattice, where employees gain new skills and experiences across different roles and functional areas.
 HR mangers play a critical role in developing internal talent mobility initiatives that enable employees to continually expand their skills and experiences and to move fluidly throughout the organization in a way that matches skills with work to be done.

 Not only does talent mobility include internal fluidity, but it also incorporates solutions to help employees successfully transition to roles outside the company.
 While workforce reductions are often the last step employers want to take, the best HR managers recognize that it’s wise to have a plan in place and be prepared for potential layoffs.
-According to our recent COVID-19 employer survey, 86% of employers were not planning to lay off employees prior to the pandemic and since the initial outbreak, 20% of employers have either laid off or furloughed employees – so it’s always wise to be prepared.
-And organizations that value their employees understand the importance of offering team members affected by layoffs outplacement solutions, which enable departing employees to find new jobs sooner.
+According to our ‘2021 Guide to Severance & Workforce Transition,’ 63% of employers began offering outplacement in the past two years.
+Additionally, our ‘Skilling Today’ global survey found that 55% of organizations offer skilling resources to employees during outplacement.
+While respondents were split on this result, of the employers that provided skilling to displaced workers in 2020, 85% said they believe it helped impacted employees find new work.

 In recent years, business leaders have increasingly turned to technology to make their organizations run more efficiently.
 HR managers that embrace the latest technology and have a grasp of analytics can help drive business efficiencies and stand out from other candidates when looking for new HR manager roles.

-Of the HR leaders who indicated HR will change substantially in the Deloitte Human Capital Trends Report highlighted above, 75% indicated that change would be an expansion of HR’s accountability.
+Of the HR leaders who indicated HR will change substantially in a recent Deloitte Human Capital Trends Report, 75% indicated that change would be an expansion of HR’s accountability.
 One way to hold yourself accountable for driving results is by leveraging data.

 As an HR manager, you use your analytical skills to tap into impactful data and understand the total time and cost to hire employees, identify patterns that might cause employee turnover and point out common trends and themes from employee feedback surveys.
 When employees leave your organization and are offered outplacement services, you can also leverage analytics to gain real-time insights into outplacement program engagement, the efficiency of your outplacement investment and alumni sentiment.
 This data can ultimately help you improve effectiveness and adjust actions to protect your employer brand and avoid unfavorable reviews.